 These chairs are the most comfortable.

-There are some adjectives that we can consider irregular, in the sense that they have a superlative form specific to them.
+There are some adjectives that have a superlative form specific to them.

-For these adjectives, we don’t need to use “más” or “menos”.
+For these superlatives, we don’t use the words “más” and “menos”.

 The most common adjectives with specific superlatives are: